Customize the work tracking web form

 witadmin exportwitd /collection:CollectionURL /p:ProjectName /n:TypeName /f:"DirectoryPath/FileName.xml"

-An example of a CollectionURL for a VSTS account is https://MyAccountName.visualstudio.com/DefaultCollection.
+An example of a CollectionURL for an organization is https://dev.azure.com/*OrganizationName*.

 Edit the file.
 For details, see WebLayout XML elements.